Get the itemized bill

 "I'm calling about my bill.
 There appears to be a duplicate charge for [service] on [date].
 Can you check the medical record and explain why this appears twice?"

-If they agree to remove it, ask for a corrected statement in writing or email.
-Don't pay until you receive it.
+If they agree to remove it, ask for a corrected statement in writing or email before relying on the correction.

 If the billing office refuses, escalate to the patient advocate.
 State complaint route is the next step.